guildai/guildai/guild/tests/batch-implied-random.md

     ...             max_trials=2)
     5.0 6 'seven'

-We specified `max_trial` as a baseline - we'll use the same value in our next run to control the number of generated trials.
+We specify `max_trial` as a baseline - we use the same value in our next run to control the number of generated trials.
 In this case, the value is ignored.

 And our runs: